Silfaz/digitalgarden/content/projects/cooking/Banana bread investigation.md

 **8/10**
 I gave it higher points than the previous recipe, because it had the heartiness that I like in a banana bread.
 Unfortunately it didn't rise much, which could be due to the flour mix that I used, a lack of liquid (since I poured away some banana liquid), or not enough raising power from the baking powder.
 The denseness/moistness and the dried fruits and nuts make it taste like a mix between a banana bread and a fruit bread.
 Next time try this recipe with some (vegan) yogurt to both increase the moisture and also provide an acidic component to increase rising from the baking powder.
-Also, don't use coconut oil, must use 100% liquid vegetable oil.
+Also, don't use coconut oil, use 100% liquid vegetable oil.

+## 3. BBC GoodFood (adapted again)
+Same base recipe as above, with the following changes
+- Only liquid vegetable oil (rapeseed).
+- 200 g normal flour + 25 g Graham flour
+- 30 g dried cranberries, 20 g chopped walnuts
+- 3 non-frozen bananas
+- 1 tsp baking powder + 3/4 tsp baking soda (because we ran out of baking powder, and baking soda is about 3x as strong, according to the internet)

+### Instructions
+1. Preheat oven to 200°C. Grease a loaf tin and powder with flour.
+2. Mash the banana with a fork and mix with the sugar and fat.
+3. Mix together the other dry ingredients.
+4. Mix dry ingredients into the wet ingredients and stir well until no dry lumps are left.
+The batter didn't flow, it had almost a (wet) cookie dough consistency.
+5. Fill batter into the tin and bake for 20 min, then cover with aluminium foil and bake another 20 min.

+### Verdict
+**9.5/10**
+Pretty much the perfect banana bread.
+What would I improve?
+Maybe slightly higher variation in dough texture?
+Try a teeny tiny bit of rolled oats in the next one.
+Slightly too sweet perhaps?

+## 4. BBC GoodFood (3rd variation)
+Same recipe as in trial 3, with the following changes:
+- 190 g normal flour (72 g normal wheat flour + 118 g wheat pattiserie flour, because I ran out of normal flour) + 25 g Graham flour + 10 g rolled oats
+- Cardamom instead of cinnamon (1/2 tsp finely ground and 1/2 roughly ground) - just to mix things up
+- 90 g brown sugar (Muscovado sugar, have used that in all the recipes)
+- 1/4 tsp salt
+- 30 g chopped dried lingonberries, 18 g chopped walnuts, 5 g roasted and lightly salted sunflower seeds (because I ran out of walnut)

+Instructions as above.
+Baking tin greased with vegan butter and dusted with breadcrumbs.

+### Verdict